Eggplant Parmesan | Made by Meaghan Moineau

 Instructions

-2. In a small bowl, combine the flour, baking soda, and salt; set aside.
+2. In a medium bowl, sift together the flour, baking soda, and salt.
+Set this dry mixture aside for later.

-9. Allow the cookies to cool on the sheets for several minutes before transferring them to a wire rack to cool completely.
+8. Allow the cake to cool in the pan for about 15 minutes before turning it out onto a wire rack to cool completely.

 Tips